aristanetworks/avd-workshops/workshops/cicd-basics.md

 ### The steps

 The initial `checkout` step makes the repository available to our workflow.
 We then use Docker Compose to stand up two containers.
 One to run the Batfish service and a small container with all pre-installed requirements.
+The second container interacts with the running Batfish service and our CVP instance.
 If we did not have the second container available, we would have to run through the exact steps you ran to prepare your environment in this workflow.
 The second container allows us to speed up our workflow.
 Below is an example of the `docker-compose.yml` file.

 ```yaml
 version: '3.3'